The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: M ller -Isomorphisms and Hadamard States

 \remark Requirement 4, when we pass to the quotient algebra corresponds to the distributional relation $\P\hat{\fa}=0$, when we take Remark \ref{reminterp} into account and the fact that $\P$ is formally selfadjoint.
-Since every solution of the Proca equation is a co-closed solution of the Klein-Gordon equation and {\em vice versa}, we conclude that $\delta \hat{\fa}=0$, i.e. $\hat{\fa}(d\ff)=0$ for every $\ff \in \Gamma_c(\V_g)$, must be valid.
-It could be convenient to assume this constraint when defining the off-shell algebra.
-That is when defining the relevant ideal of the free algebra, we should keep 1-3, we should drop 4, and we should replace it with the weaker condition \begin{enumerate} \item[4'.] $\hat{\fa}(d \ff)$\:, \quad $\forall \ff\in\Gamma_c(\V_g)$. \end{enumerate} {\em This work however works with the on-shell algebra only we shall indicate by $\mathcal{A}_g$ throughout.
+Since every solution of the Proca equation is a co-closed solution of the Klein-Gordon equation and {\em vice versa}, we conclude that $\delta \hat{\fa}=0$, i.e. $\hat{\fa}(d\ff)=0$ for every $\ff \in \Gamma_c(\V_g)$, must be valid.\\ If, moreover, we deprive the ideal $\mathfrak{I}_g$ of the generators in 4, the quotient algebra is said to be \textbf{off-shell}, however it would still be convenient to assume the-closedness constraint when defining the off-shell algebra.
+That is when defining the relevant ideal of the free off-shell algebra, we should keep 1-3, we should drop 4, and we should replace it with the weaker condition \begin{enumerate} \item[4'.] $\hat{\fa}(d \ff)$\:, \quad $\forall \ff\in\Gamma_c(\V_g)$. \end{enumerate} {\em This work however deals with the on-shell algebra only, we shall indicate by $\mathcal{A}_g$ throughout.
 A study of the off-shell algebra, which may result in some relevance in perturbative renormalization procedure will be done elsewhere.}